dyve/django-bootstrap-toolkit/README.md

 I found  https://github.com/tzangms/django-bootstrap-form.
 The approach to template tags and filters seemed right, but Bootstrap does so much more than just forms.

 This is how `django-bootstrap-toolkit` started.
 I used ideas from other Django apps.
-The code was started from scratch in order to avoid license issues.
+The code was started from scratch.

 License
 -------